Joe Bessey: Busch Series

 Bessey returned for 1995.
-He had two top-10s: a ninth at Rockingham and a 10th at Nazareth. (driving for Jimmy Spencer) However, Bessey continued to struggle in finishing races, only running at the end of half of his starts.
+He had two top-tens: a ninth at Rockingham and a tenth at Nazareth. (driving for Jimmy Spencer) However, Bessey continued to struggle in finishing races, only running at the end of half of his starts.

-In 1996, he drove the No. 9 Delco Remy America Chevy in 12 races.
-For the first time since 1992, Bessey did not finish in the top-10 in any race, but did have five top-19 finishes.
+In 1996, he drove the No. 9 Delco Remy America Chevy in twelve races.
+For the first time since 1992, Bessey did not finish in the top-ten in any race, but did have five top-nineteen finishes.
 At Rockingham, Bessey made his debut for Power Team; a sponsorship deal resulted in a two-year deal to go Busch Racing full-time.

 Bessey returned full-time 1997, driving the No. 6 Power Team Chevy.
 Bessey picked up his first win at the MBNA 200, despite being ill that day.
-He also had four other top-10 finishes, the best being a sixth at South Boston.
-He also earned his first career pole in the inaugural event at Gateway, and finished 18th in points, the best run of his career.
+He also had four other top-ten finishes, the best being a sixth at South Boston.
+He also earned his first career pole in the inaugural event at Gateway, and finished eighteenth in points, the best run of his career.

-Bessey did not win a race in 1998, but had four top-10s, the best being a fifth at Nazareth.
+Bessey did not win a race in 1998, but had four top-tens, the best being a fifth at Nazareth.
 He had a solid weekend at New Hampshire, where he won the pole and led 107 laps.
 However, in a late race fight for the lead with Buckshot Jones, Bessey crashed while Jones won the race.
-Bessey had 14 top-10 finishes to finish 18th in standings.
+Bessey had four top-ten finishes to finish eighteenth in standings.

 With Bessey going full-time Cup racing in 1999, he only made a few starts that season.
-His best run was a 17th at Nazareth driving for Geoffrey Bodine and an 18th at Dover (back in his No. 6).
+His best run was a seventeenth at Nazareth driving for Geoffrey Bodine and an eighteenth at Dover (back in his No. 6).
 He did not finish his other three starts.

 Bessey and the No. 6 only returned for one race in 2000.
 He started 26th at New Hampshire, but crashed on the first lap and finished 43rd.

-Bessey made three starts in 2001, with a 17th at Daytona, 43rd at Talladega and a 22nd at New Hampshire (where he started in the 8th position).
+Bessey made three starts in 2001, with a seventeenth at Daytona, 43rd at Talladega and a 22nd at New Hampshire (where he started in the eighth position).

-Bessey made his last two starts: a 25th at New Hampshire and an 18th at Nazareth.
+Bessey made his last two starts: a 25th at New Hampshire and an eighteenth at Nazareth.
 Afterward, Bessey moved back full-time to Busch North Series as an owner, where he continues to this day.